thewebdev/opera-extension-icr/README.md

 	Source: https://github.com/thewebdev/opera-extension-icr.git
 	Email: thewebdev@myopera.com

-## Features - Version 1
+## Features - Version 1.3

 1. **Monitor Multiple Currencies**
-ICR allows you to simulataneously view the exchange rates of up to 5 currency pair, in a single Speed Dial.
+ICR allows you to simultaneously view the exchange rates of up to 5 currency pair, in a single Speed Dial.

 2. **Know the Currency State**
 ICR visually indicates the strength or weakness of the currency, since the last update, by displaying it in green (stronger) or red (weaker) colour.

 3. **Choose from 153 Currencies**
-The ICR extension allows you to select currency pairs from 153 currencies currently in use in the world.
+You can select currency pairs from any of the 153 currencies currently in use in the world.

-4. **Schedule Updates**
+4. **Customisable**
-You can specify the update interval to get constant updates automatically.
+Add and remove currency pairs easily.
+Modify the update interval to regulate automatic update.
+Change the display delay to adjust the time each pair is displayed.

 5. **Get Fast Updates**
 Though not necessarily noticeable, Instant Currency Rates obtains data faster from the net (it gets the data as a JSON feed which are often smaller in size than an XML feed.
 Smaller file size = faster downloads.).